 The Consumer Council has a responsibility to represent energy consumers in Northern Ireland.

 We do this by working with the energy companies, the Utility Regulator and our social partners, and by lobbying government to ensure that consumers are placed at centre of all decision making.
+We also investigate consumers’ complaints about electricity, natural gas, coal and Northern Ireland Oil Federation suppliers.

 Customer Care Registers